My Little Chickadee: Plot

 She boards a train to Greasewood City.
-It makes an unscheduled stop to pick up con-man Cuthbert J. Twillie (W. C. Fields).
+It makes an unscheduled stop to pick up con-man Cuthbert J. Twillie.
 When hostile Indians attack, Flower Belle saunters to a window and mows them down with two pistols, while Twillie dodges flying arrows and fights off the Indians with a child's slingshot.
 Flower Belle has little use for Twillie until she sees a stash of money in his bag.
 Believing him to be rich, she then plays up to him and they get acquainted.
-They have an impromptu wedding, officiated over by a passenger, Amos Budge (Donald Meek), a gambler who looks like a minister.
+They have an impromptu wedding, officiated over by a passenger, Amos Budge, a gambler who looks like a minister.

 As she has only pretended to marry Twillie for "respectability", Flower Belle gets a separate hotel room in Greasewood City.
-Meanwhile, Twillie is made sheriff by the saloon owner and town boss Jeff Badger (Joseph Calleia), who has an ulterior motive: he hopes the new sheriff, who is clearly incompetent, will be unable to interfere with Badger's crimes.
-Flower Belle attracts the attention of Badger, newspaper editor Wayne Carter (Dick Foran), and every other man in town.
+Meanwhile, Twillie is made sheriff by the saloon owner and town boss Jeff Badger, who has an ulterior motive: he hopes the new sheriff, who is clearly incompetent, will be unable to interfere with Badger's crimes.
+Flower Belle attracts the attention of Badger, newspaper editor Wayne Carter, and every other man in town.
 While keeping her troublesome "husband" out of reach and out of trouble, Flower Belle encounters the masked bandit again.
-At one point, she kisses Badger, and recognizes that Badger is the masked bandit, musing: "A man's kiss is like his signature."

 Twillie attempts to consummate his "marriage" with Flower Belle, but she escapes and leaves a goat in their bed.
 Twillie, unaware of the substitution, attempts to make love to the goat, and is surprised when he discovers that it is not his wife.